wilixx/BitCoinPapeTOChinese/README.md

 # BitCoinPapeTOChinese

-This is a personal translation of "Bitcoin white paper", you can review the English Version through https://bitcoincore.org/bitcoin.pdf
+This is a personal translation of "Bitcoin white paper", you can view the English Version through https://bitcoincore.org/bitcoin.pdf

 Any correcting ideas are appreciated.
 Thank you.